earlduque/ServiceNow-Developer-Training/Developer Cheat Sheet & Quick Reference.md

 ## References
 Copied over from ServiceNow _Developer Cheat Sheet + Quick Reference_ brochure.
 Slight edits have been made.
+The original document can be found [here](images/Developer Cheat Sheet - Original Document.pdf).